-Quotations, better known though their abbreviation as ‘quotes’, are a form of evidence used in VCE essays.
-Using quotations in essays helps to demonstrate your knowledge of the text, as well as providing solid evidence for your arguments.
-The discussion on quotations in this study guide can be applied to all three areas of study in the VCAA English course: Text Response, Writing in Context, and Language Analysis.
+Quotations, better known by their abbreviation ‘quotes’, are a form of evidence used in VCE essays.
+Using quotations in essays helps to demonstrate your knowledge of the text, and provides solid evidence for your arguments.
+The discussion on quotations in this study guide can be applied to all three areas of study in the VCAA English course which have been explained in detail in our Ultimate Guides to VCE Text Response, Comparative and Language Analysis.

 A quotation is the repetition of a group of words taken from a text by someone other than the original author.
 The punctuation mark used to indicate a repetition of another author’s work is presented through quotation marks.
-These quotation marks are illustrated by inverted commas, either single inverted commas (‘ ’) or, double inverted commas, (“ ”).
+These quotation marks are illustrated by inverted commas, either single inverted commas (‘ ’) or double inverted commas (“ ”).
 There is no general rule in Australia regarding which type of inverted comma you must use for quotations.
-Single inverted commas are preferred in Australia as it follows the British standard.
+Single inverted commas are preferred in Australia as they follow the British standard.
 The American standard involves styling quotations with the double inverted comma.
-You can choose either styles, just be consistent in your essays.
+You can choose either style, just be consistent in your essays.

 The usage of quotations in essays demonstrates: